-2.43.2.4 Hairs, horse ― These are fine, harsh and fairly lustrous.
+2.43.2.4 Hairs, horse — These are fine, harsh and fairly lustrous.
 Available in black, grey, brown and white colours.

-2.43.2.5 Hairs, sable ― Hairs obtained from the tails of three animals namely, black sable, kolinsky and weasel are tilled ‘sable hairs ‘.
+2.43.2.5 Hairs, sable — Hairs obtained from the tails of three animals namely, black sable, kolinsky and weasel are tilled ‘sable hairs’.

-2.43.2.6 Hairs, squirrel ― These types of hairs are circular eat the end, changing to dumbell shape in the centre and again reverting to circular shape at the tip.
+2.43.2.6 Hairs, squirrel — These types of hairs are circular eat the end, changing to dumbell shape in the centre and again reverting to circular shape at the tip.
 These hairs are generally classified according to their colour and place of origin.